 I think I agree.
 Any way of newly interacting, divine or otherwise, involves a tension or noncoincidence with whatever came before.
 And there is no neutral common ground.

 Is this tension inherently violent?
 That depends on how we think of violence or, for that matter, peace.
 If we think of peace as a tension-free, perfectly coinciding way of newly interacting, then we will think of this tension, this noncoincidence, as inherently violent.
 But there are no tension-free, perfectly coinciding ways of newly interacting (not even God’s way), and I think of peace as a practice of learning to welcome and live into the tensions involved in every way of newly interacting.
 Zizek fan Todd McGowan equates “an identity at odds with itself” with “the violence that animates all being” [Todd McGowan, Emancipation after Hegel (New York: Columbia University Press, 2019), p.
 29].
 I don’t equate the two.
-The deepest peace I have ever known, however fleetingly, happens when I welcome being at odds with myself.
+The deepest peace I have ever known, however fleetingly, happens when I welcome the tension of being at odds with myself.
 For me, violence is a refusal to welcome this.
 I’m guilty of it, repeatedly.
 We all are.
 But there’s always a better way.
+McGowan would probably accuse me of failing “to see the ubiquity of conflict,” a charge he levels at Gilles Deleuze (p.
+126).
+But his accusation is utterly circular.
+I think he fails to see the ubiquity of pre-conflictual tensiveness.
+(Also, I’m not a Deleuzean.
+I’m not defending “pure difference”—how can difference be “pure”?—or a “univocity of being.”)

 I also prefer to avoid speaking of any ultimate gaps.
-A “noncoincidence” is not always a gap, and a “tension” or “close link” is a connection, never a gap.
+A “noncoincidence” is not always a gap, and a “tension” or “close link” is a connection, never a gap—the tension in a stretched rubber band only happens as long as the rubber band does not break.
+When it breaks, there’s a gap, but there’s no longer a tension.

 As to whether we should call this noncoinciding ensemble of ways of newly interacting material or spiritual (or physical or mental), I consider that entirely optional.
 My position is a form of “nondualism” with (of course) a newly interactive twist: In some configurations reality interacts newly in ways that have been called material/physical, and in other configurations it interacts newly in ways that have been called spiritual/mental.
 (But with this outlook we might imagine a culture that never developed a this sort of binary.)
 So again, newly interacting remains the insurmountably tensive fundamental reality, and whether we call this matter or spirit is entirely optional.